-The facility seeks to accommodate patients that may attend with family groups and those who prefer outdoor waiting areas.
-By incorporating design language that signifies its public and community focus, Buronga aims to reduce the stigma of attending “sick” places and encourage the access of outpatient services.
+Buronga HealthOne in Far West NSW is a modern healthcare facility catering to the local communities' diverse needs.
+The project has been shaped in collaboration with representatives from the Barkanji Nation and the local Aboriginal community.
+By incorporating design language that signifies its public and community focus, Buronga HealthOne aims to reduce the stigma of attending ‘sick’ places and encourage access to outpatient services.